UNSUITABLE #26: Latoya Smith

 Free and open to the public.
 Light lunch served.
 Co-sponsors include the Humanities Unbounded MicroWorlds Lab, the Forum for Scholars and Publics, the Department of African & African American Studies, Gender, Sexuality, and Feminist Studies, and the Department of History at Duke University.

-Latoya Smith is a developmental editor with almost fifteen years of experience in copyediting, proofreading, consulting, and acquisitions.
-Having worked for corporate New York publishing houses, independent and boutique presses, and with self-published authors, she has experience with genres including women’s fiction, crime fiction, thriller, suspense, romance, erotica, paranormal, memoir,…...Read More
+Latoya Smith is a developmental editor with over 17 years of experience in copyediting, proofreading, consulting, and acquisitions.
+Having worked for corporate New York publishing houses, independent and boutique presses, and with self-published authors, she has a well-rounded knowledge of book publishing with a core network of relationships with authors,…...Read More